 Saint Vincent College is a welcoming environment, sharing the core values of the Benedictine tradition, especially hospitality, community, love, prayer and respect for the dignity of all.

 Founded in 1846 by Boniface Wimmer, a monk from Bavaria, we are the first Benedictine college in the United States.
 Saint Vincent College has striven to embody the ideals and character of the 1,500-year-old heritage of Benedictine education.
 For 170 years, the monks of Saint Vincent have exemplified and carried on this living Benedictine tradition.

 Got monks?
 We do, and we’re proud of it.

 Michelle Gil-Montero is a poet and translator of contemporary avant-garde Latin American writing.
-She is the translator of Poetry After the Invention of America: Don't Light the Flower by Andrés Ajens (Palgrave MacMillan); Mouth of Hell, The Tango Lyrics, and The Annunciation by María Negroni; and This Blue Novel by Mexican poet Valerie Mejer Caso (Quattro Books and Action Books).
-She is the author of Attached Houses (Brooklyn Arts Press).
+She is the translator of Poetry After the Invention of America: Don't Light the Flower by Andrés Ajens (Palgrave MacMillan); Mouth of Hell, Dark Museum, The Tango Lyrics, The Annunciation, and Berlin Interlude by María Negroni; and This Blue Novel and Edinburgh Notebook by Mexican poet Valerie Mejer Caso.
+She is the author of Object Permanence (Ornithopter Press) and the chapbook Attached Houses (Brooklyn Arts Press).
 Her work has been supported by an NEA Literature Fellowship in Literary Translation, a Howard Foundation grant, a PEN/Heim Translation Fellowship, and a Fulbright US Scholars Grant.
 Her poems and translations have been published in numerous journals and anthologies.
 She teaches several courses in Creative Writing, directs the Visiting Writers Series, serves as Faculty Advisor to the student literary magazine, and is the Publisher of Eulalia Books.